mitsuba-renderer/drjit/docs/unused/dynamic.rst

 Accessing array slices
 ----------------------

-Enoki provides a second way of indexing into dynamic arrays: the :cpp:func:`enoki::slice` function creates a reference to the :math:`i`-th *slice* of a dynamic array or a custom dynamic data structure.
+Dr.Jit provides a second way of indexing into dynamic arrays: the :cpp:func:`drjit::slice` function creates a reference to the :math:`i`-th *slice* of a dynamic array or a custom dynamic data structure.
 Elements of a slice store references to *scalar* elements representing a vertical slice through the data structure.